 Websites for Finding Travel partners

-2. Getting Around
+2. Getting Around in China

 Common ways to get around China are train, bus, arranging a car/driver or taxi.
 Ctrip is the site, recommended by many for booking and arranging your travel needs in China.
 Speaking to expats on the topic of getting around outside the urban environments and to lesser known areas, I was continually referred to the idea of hiring a driver or pickup service, even if you’re looking to do your travel on a budget.
 I feel this has a lot to do with encountering language barriers and the fact, some destinations are spread out.